Application Procedures and Instructions

 You must submit at least two, but no more than three, letters of recommendation in support of your application, from individuals who are well acquainted with your academic or professional abilities.
 As this is an Executive LL.M. program, at least one of these letters must be from an employment supervisor or someone who can address your professional qualifications or accomplishments.
+Candidates who were last enrolled in University programs five or more years ago should submit professional rather than academic recommendations.
 Please note that you may submit your application online prior to receipt of your recommendation letters, but your file will not be deemed complete until they are received by the Admissions Office.

 Letter of Recommendation Form

 Personal Statement of Interest

 A detailed personal statement of interest is an integral part of the application.
 You should discuss your personal and professional reasons for pursuing the Executive LL.M. degree, namely how this program corresponds to your previous areas of study, employment experiences, and your career goals and objectives.

 Please include a detailed curriculum vitae, or resume, with your application.
 This should not be seen as a substitute for your Personal Statement of Interest.

 Proof of English language proficiency

 LL.M. students, in order to succeed in the rigorous academic environment of our program, must possess a high degree of proficiency in speaking, reading, writing and listening comprehension in the English language.
 If your native language is not English, you must show proof of English language proficiency..
 If your native language is not English but you have obtained a degree from a college or university whose language of instruction was in English, you may be exempted from showing further proof of proficiency.
 To request a waiver, please email email@example.com a detailed exoplanation of how and in what context you learned English, and how you currently use English in your personal and professional life.